HeroesToolChest/Heroes.XmlData/README.md

 [![Release](https://img.shields.io/github/release/HeroesToolChest/Heroes.XmlData.svg)](https://github.com/HeroesToolChest/Heroes.XmlData/releases/latest)
 [![NuGet](https://img.shields.io/nuget/v/Heroes.XmlData.svg)](https://www.nuget.org/packages/Heroes.XmlData/)

-Heroes Xml Data is a .NET library that parses the Heroes of the Storm CASC storage files through the use of [CascLib](https://github.com/WoW-Tools/CascLib).
+Heroes Xml Data is a .NET library that parses the Heroes of the Storm CASC storage files through the use of [CascLib](https://github.com/WoW-Tools/CascLib) and provides an API to access the files and data.

 ## Usage
 ### Loading Storage
-There are three sources of storage Heroes of the Storm can be loaded from: a local Heroes of the Storm installation, online, or already extracted data files.
+Heroes of the Storm data can be loaded from three sources: a local Heroes of the Storm installation, online, or already extracted data files.

 To extract the data files, use a tool such as [Heroes Data Parser](https://github.com/HeroesToolChest/HeroesDataParser), [CASCExplorer](https://github.com/WoW-Tools/CASCExplorer), or [CascView](http://www.zezula.net/en/casc/main.html).